Islam Yes, Islamic Party No

 Islam Yes, Islamic Party No was a slogan coined by Indonesian Muslim scholar Nurcholish Madjid in his speech at Taman Ismail Marzuki (TIM) in Jakarta, in 1970.
-The slogan soon became a catchphrase in Indonesia that helped fight the notion that voting against Islamic parties was sinful for Muslims.
+The slogan soon became a catchphrase in Indonesia that combatted the notion that voting against Islamic parties was sinful for Muslims.

 Background

 In the 1950s, Islamic parties in Indonesia propagated the view that Muslims should vote only for partai Islam (Islamic parties).
 Many Muslim clerics joined the race underlining an approach that disseminated the idea that Islamic votes were related to voters' "afterlife in heaven."
 It was against this background that the prominent Muslim scholar Nurcholish Madjid launched the slogan "Islam yes, Islamic party no" in the 1970s.
 The slogan became very popular and eventually enabled Muslim voters to dissociate their religion from their political orientation.
 Muslims in Indonesia have since become more comfortable in choosing secular parties.

 Theoretical indications

 Upholding the view that there was nothing sacred about the affair of an Islamic state, Islamic party or an Islamic ideology, Madjid held that Muslims therefore should not be blamed for secularisation of their perceptions of these worldly issues.

 He criticized the idea of joining human organisations, i.e., political parties, to God which claim divine sanction for their petty interests.
 He argued that political parties that were exploiting the name of Islam by equating human agenda with the will of God were idolatrous.
 He maintained that Islam and Islamic parties are not identical to each other, because Islam cannot be reduced to a mere political ideology.
 In Madjid's view, identifying Islam and Islamic parties is not only wrong, it is also dangerous.
 Because if one day, and this has already happened, the politicians from Islamic parties commit heinous acts, then Islam as a religion can be seen to be blameworthy.
 Likewise, if an Islamic party loses, then Islam will be seen to lose.
 In this context, realising the perceived fallacies of Islamising the political system, Madjid introduced the slogan as a form of criticism of some Islamic societies who made Islamic parties legitimate and sacred in the eyes of Indonesian people.